 Creating longer sentences in Japanese typically involves inserting different kinds of information in between the subject and predicate.
-Grammatical unites known as “particles” help simplify this process.
+To do this requires an understanding of basic Japanese grammar, which is why grammatical units known as “particles” help simplify this process.

 Japanese particles are similar to English prepositions, words like “in” and “at”.
 As shown below, while English uses prepositions, which precede the noun, clause, or phrase they modify, Japanese uses postpositions, which come after the clause or phrase.